OUR APRIL 7, 2019 “Members Only” SPRING TOUR

-On April 7, 2019 we will host a tour of the former E & K (Engels & Krudwig) Winery at 224 E. Water St. After the tour, join us for a social hour at the Bait House.
-We met at 3:00 at the winery building – use the door on the FAR LEFT.
-Park in the lot on the left side of the building or on the street.
+On April 7, 2019 we will hosted a tour of the former E & K (Engels & Krudwig) Winery at 224 E. Water St. After the tour, we met for a social hour at the Bait House and a presentation on the history of breweries in Sandusky.

-In the meantime, here is a bit of history about the winery Sandusky’s love affair with wineries and breweries.
+Here is a bit of history about the winery Sandusky’s love affair with wineries and breweries.
 Sandusky, and not surprising, ALL of Erie County has a rich history of grape growing and wine making.
 We even had our share of breweries.
+A little further down are some photos from that tour.

 THE ENGELS & KRUDWIG WINERY